shenwei356/LexicMap/README.md

 ## Limitations

 - The queries need to be longer than 100 bp.
 - LexicMap is slow for batch searching with more than hundreds of queries.
-While, there are [some ways to improve the search speed of lexicmap search](http://bioinf.shenwei.me/LexicMap/tutorials/search/#improving-searching-speed), such as keeping the top N genome matches via `-n/--top-n-genomes` or storing the index on SSD.
+While, there are [some ways to improve the search speed of lexicmap search](http://bioinf.shenwei.me/LexicMap/tutorials/search/#improving-searching-speed), such as keeping the top N genome matches via `-n/--top-n-genomes` or storing the index on solid state drives (SSDs).

 ## Terminology differences